DaviDemarqui/DaviDemarqui/README.md

 I started coding at age 15 and coding became a passion for me, since then I have never stopped creating new projects or getting involved in new ones.
 I've worked on a wide range of projects, from open-source projects to applications used by thousands of people.
-Today I am immensely happy to be working with what was once a hobby for me and to be in teams full of incredible people.
+Today I am immensely happy to be working as a with what was once a hobby for me and to be part of teams full of amazing people.

-I'm open to work on new projects using this tech and knowledge.
+I'm open to work on new projects using this tech-stack.

 ###